brendanmapes/PPLanalytics/README.md

-### This is a copy of the repo originally created within the Public Policy Lab organization by Aman Choudhri.
+### This is a copy of the repo originally created within the Public Policy Lab organization by Aman Choudhri, created for continued exploration and development by Cornell Tech graduate students currently working with PPL.

 # ppl-tools